 As per the definition of the trial balance, it is the first step in the preparation of the accounts of the statement of any firm.
 It is basically prepared at the end of the year of an accounting period to assist in the preparation of the final accounts.

 Let’s take the first example of NSBHandicraft.
 We will prepare the trial balance as per the transactions shown in below table for the firm on March 31st, 2019

 As per the transactions are shown above, now we will prepare Trial Balance for NSBHandicraft as on March 31st, 2019.

-As per the trial balance prepared for NSBHandicraft as on March, 31st 2019, we can see that the total of Debit side is the same as a total of credit side in the trial balance.
-Now we proceed for the preparation of other financial statements such as Profit and Loss account, Balance sheet, etc. by using of trial balance.
+As per the trial balance prepared for NSBHandicraft as on March, 31st 2019, we can see that the total of the Debit side is the same as a total of the credit side in the trial balance.
+Now we proceed for the preparation of other financial statements such as Profit and Loss Account, Balance sheet, etc. by using trial balance.

 Trial balance is the first step for preparing financial statements of any firm.
 Suppose if the total of both debit and credit side is not matching, then we have to check the journal entries again and find out with transaction what was accounted wrongly.